 Twardowski

 Weston Twardowski is a performance scholar and artist whose research investigates how we survive in precarious places.
-Dr. Twardowski holds a PhD in Interdisciplinary Theatre and Drama from Northwestern University, and is currently writing a monograph that focuses on the role of performance in community recovery and urban adaptation in post-Katrina New Orleans.
-A part of this project, entitled “Moving Together: Creating Solidarity Through Placemaking Performance in Post-Katrina New Orleans,” is forthcoming in Performance Research.
-Dr. Twardowski’s research has been published by TDR: The Drama Review, Ecumenica, and the Annals of Political Science.
+Dr. Twardowski holds a PhD in Interdisciplinary Theatre and Drama from Northwestern University and is currently writing a monograph that focuses on the role of performance in community recovery and urban adaptation in post-Katrina New Orleans.
+Dr. Twardowski’s research has been published by TDR: The Drama Review, Performance Research, Ecumenica, and the Annals of Political Science.
 His performance and book reviews have appeared in Theatre Journal and Theatre History Studies.

 Research Areas